movesci

 The Challenge

-Develop a logo for MoveSci, a subsidiary of The Beta Angel Project, specializing in rock climbing training.
+Develop a logo and brand guide for MoveSci, a subsidiary of The Beta Angel Project, specializing in rock climbing training.
 The company offers training plans centered on skill development and detailed video analysis services.

 My Process